MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

-In Fig. \ref{fig:syn_error}a, we specify the synthetic data domain for which the validation studies were performed, a $90 \times 90$ domain warped with FEA-informed displacements as briefly described in Section \ref{subsubsec:syn_data_gen} and presented in more details in Supplementary Document \ref{si:pipeline_val}.
-In Fig. \ref{fig:syn_error}b, we plot the mean absolute displacement with respect to frame number for beat $4$, the beat with the maximum error at the peak displacement (full contraction) for the synthetic example with Perlin noise of magnitude ratio of $12\%$ and octaves of $40$.
+In Fig \ref{fig:syn_error}a, we specify the synthetic data domain for which the validation studies were performed, a $90 \times 90$ domain warped with FEA-informed displacements as briefly described in the ``\nameref{subsubsec:syn_data_gen}'' Section and presented in more details in \nameref{si:pipeline_val}.
+In Fig \ref{fig:syn_error}b, we plot the mean absolute displacement with respect to frame number for beat $4$, the beat with the maximum error at the peak displacement (full contraction) for the synthetic example with Perlin noise of magnitude ratio of $12\%$ and octaves of $40$.
 We specifically highlight these Perlin noise parameters because they mimic, to a great extent, noise artifacts found in the real experimental data.
-A direct comparison between both tracked and ground truth mean absolute displacements per beat revealed that the percentage error at peak displacement is less than $2.5\%$ for the example shown in Fig. \ref{fig:syn_error}b, with the addition of Perlin noise slightly raising this error to $3.2\%$.
+A direct comparison between both tracked and ground truth mean absolute displacements per beat revealed that the percentage error at peak displacement is less than $2.5\%$ for the example shown in Fig \ref{fig:syn_error}b, with the addition of Perlin noise slightly raising this error to $3.2\%$.
 In addition, we assessed the ability of our computational framework to ``predict'' the mean absolute displacement by calculating the coefficient of determination ($R^2$) and found good agreement.
-And overall, considering all validation examples in Supplementary Document \ref{si:pipeline_val} prior to the addition of Perlin noise, peak mean displacement errors were found to be less than $7\%$ for super-pixel displacements (Supplementary Document \ref{si:pipeline_val} Table \ref{tab:sum_MAD} and Fig. \ref{fig:homog_MAD}) whereas \textit{sub}-pixel displacements had higher errors that reach up to $15\%$ (Supplementary Document \ref{si:pipeline_val} Table \ref{tab:sum_MAD} and Fig. \ref{fig:hetero_MAD}) with a minimum $R^2$ value of $0.939$.
-Furthermore, it is evident that the addition of Perlin noise produces higher shifts within the tracked outputs, with higher errors reported for higher magnitude ratios and lower octaves (Supplementary Document \ref{si:pipeline_val} Figs. \ref{fig:homog_syn_res} and \ref{fig:hetero_syn_res}).
-Specifically, as shown in Supplementary Document \ref{si:pipeline_val}, Table \ref{tab:sum_MAD_noisy} and Fig. \ref{fig:homog_syn_res}, the percentage error at the peak mean absolute displacement increases to around $14.4\%$ for super-pixel displacement examples.
-For the \textit{sub}-pixel displacement examples, mean absolute displacement errors become unreasonably high in the majority of the synthetic examples and are on the order of $10^3 - 10^4$ (Supplementary Document \ref{si:pipeline_val} Fig. \ref{fig:hetero_syn_res}).
-And, in some of these \textit{sub}-pixel displacement examples where the added Perlin noise is unrealistically extreme (higher magnitude ratios and lower octaves), the code fails to produce meaningful outputs as indicated by missing data points in Supplementary Document \ref{si:pipeline_val}, Fig. \ref{fig:hetero_syn_res}.
+Overall, considering all validation examples in \nameref{si:pipeline_val} prior to the addition of Perlin noise, peak mean displacement errors were found to be less than $7\%$ for \textit{super}-pixel displacements (\nameref{si:pipeline_val} Table S1\_1 and Fig S1\_5) whereas \textit{sub}-pixel displacements had higher errors that reach up to $15\%$ (\nameref{si:pipeline_val} Table S1\_1 and Fig S1\_6) with a minimum $R^2$ value of $0.939$.
+Furthermore, it is evident that the addition of Perlin noise produces higher shifts within the tracked outputs, with higher errors reported for higher magnitude ratios and lower octaves (\nameref{si:pipeline_val} Figs S1\_23 and S1\_24).
+Specifically, as shown in \nameref{si:pipeline_val}, Table S1\_4 and Fig S1\_23, the percentage error at the peak mean absolute displacement increases to around $14.4\%$ for \textit{super}-pixel displacement examples.
+For the \textit{sub}-pixel displacement examples, mean absolute displacement errors become unreasonably high in the majority of the synthetic examples and are on the order of $10^3 - 10^4$ (\nameref{si:pipeline_val} Fig S1\_24).
+And, in some of these \textit{sub}-pixel displacement examples where the added Perlin noise is unrealistically extreme (higher magnitude ratios and lower octaves), the code fails to produce meaningful outputs as indicated by missing data points in \nameref{si:pipeline_val}, Fig S1\_24.